VOBREDIMET Design Framework

 • Average CO2 emission of electricity in Finland is 131 kg CO2/MWh (4).
 So 600 kWh equals 79 kg or appr.
 20% of what we emit with the generator.
 The car will be charged with wind power so the difference is actually much bigger.

-So the conclusion is that we still need to be conscious about our electricity consumption but we could use double the electricity than now.
+So the conclusion is that we still need to be conscious about our electricity consumption but we could use double the electricity in the winter compared to now.

 The electric car charging stations usually declare that they are using 100% wind power.
 So all the electricity we use would be renewable.
 Of course it doesn’t mean that it is without an environmental footprint.
 Both the car and industrial size windmills have a pretty heavy footprint.